workos/typescript-example-applications/typescript-magic-link-example/README.md

 # TypeScript Example App with Magic Link powered by WorkOS

-An example application demonstrating to use the [WorkOS Node SDK](https://github.com/workos-inc/workos-node) to authenticate users via SSO.
+An example application demonstrating how to use the [WorkOS Node SDK](https://github.com/workos-inc/workos-node) for Magic Link

 ## Prerequisites